 Black people are far more likely to both use social media for more meaningful purposes, reports Pew Research — AND to believe their social media efforts make a difference.
 In addition, Black youth are at an even greater risk of social media’s dangers, says another study: “adolescents of color spend 4½ more hours per day on average than their white counterparts using various forms of media, including mobile devices,” says the American Psychological Association.
 This exponentially multiplies the threats youths of color face from social media.

 The longer we live these double standards about social media, the longer we ‘ll be further damaged by it.
 It’s one motivation for this paper: the chance to push back constantly, even just a little, on that constant pull to the screen and the thinned-out communication it fosters.
 Getting you to read, and talk about what you read, is one way we can counter that poison.
-Thank your receiving this antidote.
+Thank you for taking a moment to receive this antidote.

 ft 2020.10.15 socialmediaeffect 01